mynamebrody/DrizlyDash/README.md

 To do
 ----
-- Modify `setup.js` to allow user to create an order from queries to the catalog or create a new script that only queries the catalog
+- Modify `setup.js` to allow user to create an order from queries to the catalog
 - Other ideas?